All Products

 Why is my certificate not working or HTTPS inaccessible after installation or update?

 Back up the original certificate files (.pem and .key) on your server.
-Log on to the Certificate Management Service console, download the new certificate files, and upload them to your server to overwrite the old files.
-Ensure that the path and filenames remain the same.
+Then, log on to the Certificate Management Service console, download the new certificate files, and upload them to the server to overwrite the originals.
+Make sure the file paths and names remain the same.
 Finally, restart the GlassFish service for the new certificate to take effect.